LeidyGil/leidygil.github.io/SQL_English.md

     fecha_de_emision DATE
 );

--- Create a table with primary key create table posts (id int primary key, title text, content text);
+### Create a table with primary key
+create table posts (id int primary key, title text, content text);
 INSERT INTO posts VALUES
 (1, 'Introducción', '¡Bienvenido al mundo de la programación!'), (2, 'Primeros Pasos', 'Sumérgete en los conceptos básicos de la programación.'), (3, 'Temas Avanzados', 'Explora conceptos y técnicas avanzadas en programación.');

--- Autoincrement
+### Autoincrement
 -- Key ideas
--- The Primary Key restriction prevents null values from being entered and ensures that there are no duplicates in a specific column.
+-- The Primary Key restriction prevents null values FROM being entered and ensures that there are no duplicates in a specific column.
 -- Practically, we can say that it is a combination of Unique and Not Null.
 -- Autoincrement fields allow us to generate a unique value automatically for each record we insert into a table.
 -- If a primary key field is an integer, it automatically becomes an autoincrement field in SQLite.